wasimpathan789/date-picker/ReadMe.md

-# React Native Custom Date Picker
+# React Native Custom Modern Date Picker

 A highly customizable and user-friendly date picker component for React Native applications.
 This component allows users to select dates with ease, featuring a modal view and flexible configuration options.